fritzlim/CognitoForms/readme.md

         Task OnResult(CognitoEvent ce, CognitoFormsViewModel prior);
     }
 ```

+`OnResult` is called when a Cognito event has occured.
+It may not be called on the UI thread.

 Where `CognitoEvent` is some event that has occured in the system.

 |CognitoEvent| Details |